MONONGALIA COUNTY | BARS PERMITTED TO REOPEN WITH LIMITATIONS

 STATEWIDE | NURSING HOME VISITATION MAY RESUME BY COUNTY

-(July 14, 2020) All fairs, festivals, carnivals, or similar events, as well as all indoor or outdoor concerts, are prohibited.
+(July 14, 2020) All fairs, festivals, carnivals, or similar events, as well as all indoor concerts with live crowds in attendance, are prohibited.

 STATEWIDE | INDOOR FACE COVERING REQUIREMENT